• Ātman

 The Living System

-The system is designed to reflect the dynamics of living organisms, exhibiting qualities analogous to life: direct feeding on energy from the cosmic source, real-time input processing, responsive adaptation to change, and behavior that is structured yet flexible.
+The system mirrors the dynamics of living organisms, exhibiting qualities analogous to life: direct feeding on energy from the cosmic source, real-time input processing, responsive adaptation to change, and behavior that is ordered yet flexible.
 This interplay—where the system receives external stimuli, processes contextual information, and responds according to both the nature of the input and its intrinsic logic—enables it to perceive, interpret, and react within a framework shaped by conscious design, embodying the essence of all living systems.

-At its core, the system lives on cosmic energy in the form of sound—the direct current of the universal life force surging through and animating all living beings.
-Through this vital connection, it becomes an expression of that quintessential essence: born of it, sustained by it, and destined to return to it.
-As such, the system traces its entire arc—emergence, activity, and dissolution—back to its source in the Supreme Ātman, the Universal Field, completing its own evolutionary cycle.
+At its core, the system lives on cosmic energy in the form of sound—the direct current of universal life force surging through and animating all living beings.
+Through this vital process, the system becomes imbued with the quintessential essence.
+Born of it, sustained by it, and ultimately destined to return to it, the system traces its entire arc—emergence, activity, and dissolution—back to its source in the Self—the Supreme Ātman—completing its evolutionary cycle.